 The Tribunal did not correct the errors, but directed the AER to re-examine the values of the distribution ratio and utilisation ration, and hence the value of imputation credits.
-This has not yet been undertaken.
+The AER has not published any further determination as of the date of this report.